yxuco/beunit/README.md

     OS name: "mac os x", version: "10.10.3", arch: "x86_64", family: "mac"

 #### Clone this project from GitHub
-Check if Git is installed on your system by the command
+Check if Git is installed on your system using the command

     git --version